Ensuring the busy shopping season doesn’t put your data at risk.

 Use multifactor authentication

-Whenever and wherever possible, we recommend using multifactor authentication.
-This is a security feature that requires extra steps to verify your identity before you can log in.
+Multifactor authentication, or two-factor authentication is a security feature that requires extra steps to verify your identity before you can log in.
 For example, you may get an email sent to you with a unique code or you may receive a text with a unique code before allowing access to your account.
+This significantly reduces the risk of unauthorized access.

 Always monitor your credit